 - Detailed analytics for teams, users, campaign sources, investments, and ROI

-You can avail all these features in LeadSquared CRM software.
-If you are looking for an end-to-end solution for managing campaigns, syncing sales, and marketing, then you must definitely give LeadSquared Marketing and Sales Execution Platform a shot.
+If you are looking for an end-to-end solution for managing campaigns, measuring performances, and syncing sales and marketing, then you must definitely give LeadSquared Marketing and Sales Execution Platform a shot.